 Whether you're a longtime enthusiast with a large collection or simply trying to get that old family heirloom fixed, we know how to get these tiny and delicate engines running properly.

 We offer a wide range of specialized restoration services that you won't find anywhere else, so trust us with your grandfather's watch for expert repairs that will take just a few days.

 Do you want your antique pocket watch restored as close to factory-original as possible?
 We can do that.

 You've researched your favorite models, bid on examples that caught your eye and spent the money to acquire each piece in your growing collection, so it makes no sense to ignore a century of accumulated "fixes" meant for a quick turnaround.
-Incorrect parts and mismatched components belong nowhere on any mechanical device and do not weave the tapestry of your watch, so have it restored properly.
+Mismatched and incorrect parts belong nowhere on any mechanical device and do not weave the tapestry of your watch, so have it restored properly.